Taq-e Bostan

 The carvings, some of the finest and best-preserved examples of Persian sculpture under the Sassanids, include representations of the investitures of Ardashir II (379–383) and Shapur III (383–388).
-Like other Sassanid symbols, Taq-e Bostan, and its relief patterns accentuate power, religious tendencies, glory, honor, the vastness of the court, game and fighting spirit, festivity, joy, and rejoicing.
+Like other Sassanid symbols, Taq-e Bostan, and its relief patterns accentuate power, religious tendencies, glory, honour, the vastness of the court, game and fighting spirit, festivity, joy, and rejoicing.

-Sassanid kings chose a beautiful setting for their rock reliefs along an historic Silk Road caravan route waypoint and campground.
+Sassanid kings chose a beautiful setting for their rock reliefs along a historic Silk Road caravan route waypoint and campground.
 The reliefs are adjacent to sacred springs that empty into a large reflecting pool at the base of a mountain cliff.

-Taq-e Bostan and its rock relief are one of the 30 surviving Sassanid relics of the Zagros mountains.
+Taq-e Bostan and its rock relief are one of the 30 surviving Sassanid relics of the Zagros Mountains.
 According to Arthur Pope, the founder of the Iranian Art and Archeology Institute in the United States of America, "art was characteristic of the Iranian people and the gift which they endowed the world with."

 Description of the rock reliefs

 The Taq-e Bostan complex comprise a rock relief standing on its own and several more reliefs associated with two rock cut arches.
-They illustrate the investiture ceremonies of the kings Ardashir II, Shapur II, Shapur III and Khosrau II.
-They also depict the hunting scenes of Khosrau II.

 Investiture of Ardashir II

-The first Taq-e Bostan relief, and apparently the oldest, is a rock relief of the crowning ceremony of Ardashir II (379-383 AD) by his predecessor Shapur II or Ahura Mazda (although even the middle figure is wearing a Sassanian crown, with the balloon-like top/compartment [apparently to hold their hair in], and the figure to his left is the receiver of the ring; so he could not be Ahura Mazda, either).
-Researchers long debated the identities of the figures in this relief but is now ascertained that Ardashir II receives the beribboned ring - symbol of royal investiture - from his predecessor Shapur II or Ahura Mazda.
-There may be a deliberate mixture of the iconography of both identities.
-The two main figures are standing on the fallen Roman emperor Julianus Apostata (361-363 AD).
-Ardashir played an important role in his defeat during the reign of Shapur II (309-379 AD).
-Exceptional within Sasanian art is the fact that this is a portrait, based on the image of Julianus Apostata as it appears on Roman coins.
-Ardashir II was installed as interim ruler, awaiting the coming of age of the royal heir Shapur III (383-388 AD).
-The fourth figure is the god Mithra who holds a barsum in his hands and stands on a lotus flower.
-He is the protector of oaths and is witness to this pact.

-Local beliefs and Persian folk tale interpreted the scene as the victory of the first Sasanian kings on Artabanus IV, the last king of the Parthian dynasty.
-The Mithra figure became the visual inspiration for representations of the prophet Zoroaster.

 The relief panel is approx. 4.07 m wide and 3.9 m high.